Adventures in Lifelong Learning †

 and we will send you more information.
 You can also reach us at

-Membership is an important part of our program as it helps sustain the high level of teaching and allows free tuition for classes.
+was the first session that was entirely supported by the generosity of our members.
+Membership sustains the high level of teaching and allows free tuition for classes.
 All members are recognized with priority registration for their classes.
-Membership drives are conducted during the month before the session begins.
+For more information, please see the

 from Previous Sessions